 Heroin overdose treatment

 Heroin overdose is a time-sensitive emergency.
 Medical care should be sought immediately to avoid a potentially fatal outcome.
 Even if you’re unsure whether the person is actually experiencing an overdose, it’s still best to place a call and communicate the symptoms to medical professionals, before allowing them to determine if indeed emergency care is needed.

 An overdose is a sure sign that a person is grappling with an addiction to this extremely addictive drug; it’s, therefore, important that they seek professional help.
 Over time, the most effective course of action is a combination of rehab and ongoing therapy, with specialised treatments for each individual.
-Rehab can be experienced on either an inpatient or outpatient basis.
+Rehab can be experienced in an inpatient treatment centre, or outpatient services.